 NES PEF/CHEF National Priorities

-Alongside this core CHEF function, every year a number of national priorities are identified by NES, NHS Boards practice education leads and higher education institutions colleagues, to enable the correct response to regulatory and policy drivers.
+Alongside this core CHEF function, every year a number of national priorities and outcome measures are identified by NES, NHS Boards practice education leads and higher education institutions colleagues, to enable the correct response to regulatory and policy drivers.

 Quality Management of the Practice Learning Environment (QMPLE)